-If you lost a loved one because of wrongful death in Charleston, SC because of a car accident, motorcycle accident, boating accident, truck accident, or another personal injury, the wrongful death trial lawyers of Mickelsen Dalton are ready to help you get the compensation you need and deserve for your loss.
+If you lost a loved one in Charleston, South Carolina because of an accident the wrongful death trial lawyers of Mickelsen Dalton are ready to help you get the compensation you need and deserve for your loss.
 This can include medical bills, final expenses, lost wages, and even pain and suffering.

-With over half a century of experience protecting clients just like you, we have a stellar reputation showing that we get results even in complex cases.
+With over half a century of experience protecting clients just like you, our Charleston wrongful death lawyers have a stellar reputation showing that we get results even in complex cases.
 The first consultation is free.

 Wrongful death is a legal term used to describe a situation in which an individual has died due to the negligence or misconduct of another person or entity.
 It is a civil cause of action brought by family members and dependents against individuals who knowingly or negligently cause the death of their loved one.
 A wrongful death lawsuit seeks compensation for the family’s losses, including medical expenses, funeral costs, lost wages, and loss of companionship.